Simple API Integration

 2. API Versioning Complexity

-- Problem: Breaking changes cause 67% of integration failures
+- Problem: Breaking changes set off 67% of integration failures

-- Solution: Implement semantic versioning with deprecation periods
+- Solution: Implement semantic versioning with deprecation intervals

 3. Cost Optimization Challenges